huggingface/blog/sdxl_lora_advanced_script.md

 **Training**

-To use min snr gamma, set a value for:
+To use Min-SNR gamma, set a value for:

 ```
 --snr_gamma=5.0